“It’s like the city is sick, or hurt. But I don’t know if it’s, like… supposed to be. Even good people can do things that seem like bad things.”

 Old cannonball injuries tore legs to shreds and required field surgeons to shear the flesh from the wound using blacks, hammers, and hatchets (or better yet, saws).
 They would cut a wedge, pull out more bone than skin, and press the wedges back together.
-Surgeons could double as barbers: they could use a straight razor to slice off any bits of flesh sticking out that might rot.
+Surgeons sometimes doubled as barbers.
+They used their straight razor to slice of any bits of errant flesh to prevent rot.
 Amelie has also read medical texts in which leprous and gangrenous limbs were grabbed by the ankle or wrist and had a sickle-shaped blade drawn around the arm until bone was the only thing that remained before being hacksawed off.
 Success was minimal and suffering immense.
 Patients died from blood loss as often as they died from shock.

 But none of that knowledge makes Amelie any less shocked.
 She stares at her teacher’s leg and can almost hear her screaming in the back of her head.
 She zones out for a moment as she imagines it from a first-person perspective, the ex-husband’s face a blur.
 The former ballerina’s heart must have been racing with horror as she was overpowered, mutilated, and made to feel so helpless.
 Her heart might have stopped just to protect her from shock.
 The thought burns Amelie like a white-hot coal in her ribcage as Jill’s words ring in her ear.
 How anyone can kill when pushed far enough.